 You're the person that everyone calls when they want to commiserate or celebrate, and you never let them down.
 You've been the cheerleader for everyone else all the time you've known them.
 Now, you're wondering why you feel that your friends are not as supportive of you as you have been for them.
-You find yourself wondering, "If I have so many friends, why am I so alone?"
-If this sounds like you, it's time to focus a little more on yourself and what will truly make you happy and have a fulfilled life.
+You find yourself wondering, "If I have so many friends, why am I so alone?" or "Who is my cheerleader?"
+If this sounds like you, it's time to focus a little more on yourself, make your needs and wants a priority for once, and what will truly make you happy and have a fulfilled life.

 Feeling Alone Breeds Discontent

 When you feel alone, it's easy to have a pity party.
 You start dwelling on all the things that bother you.
 You hate your job.
 Friendships no longer feel satisfying.
 There are many things that you want and need to do, and you don't feel like doing any of them.
 You spend your time sleeping too much and mindlessly dwelling on everything that's wrong in your world.